Charles Davenport: Early life and education

-Davenport was born in Stamford, Connecticut, to Amzi Benedict Davenport, an abolitionist of Puritan ancestry, and his wife Jane Joralemon Dimon (of English, Dutch and Italian ancestry).
+Davenport was born in Stamford, Connecticut on June 1, 1866, to Amzi Benedict Davenport, an abolitionist of Puritan ancestry, and his wife Jane Joralemon Dimon (of English, Dutch and Italian ancestry).
+Davenport was exceedingly proud of his ancestry, claiming in 1942 that he had been an American "for over three hundred years" because he was "composed of elements that were brought to this country during the 17th century."
 His father had eleven children by two wives, and Charles grew up with his family on Garden Place in Brooklyn Heights.
-His mother's strong beliefs tended to rub off onto Charles and he followed the example of his mother.
+His mother's strong beliefs tended to rub off onto Charles and he followed her example.
 During the summer months, Charles and his family spent their time on a family farm near Stamford.

-Due to Davenport's father's strong belief in Protestantism, as a young boy Charles was tutored at home.
-This came about in order for Charles to learn the values of hard work and education.
+As a young boy, Charles was tutored at home, reflecting his father’s strong Protestant beliefs.
+His father arranged this education to instill in him the values of hard work and learning.
 When he was not studying, Charles worked as a janitor and errand boy for his father's business.
 His father had a significant influence on his early career, as he encouraged Charles to become an engineer.
 However, this was not his primary interest, and after working for a few years to save up money, Charles enrolled in Harvard College to pursue his genuine interest of becoming a scientist.
-He graduated with a Bachelor's after two years, and earned a Ph.D in biology in 1892.
-He married Gertrude Crotty, a zoology graduate of Harvard, in 1894.
+He graduated with a Bachelor's after two years, and earned a Ph.D. in biology in 1892.
+He married Gertrude Crotty, a zoology graduate of Harvard with whom he would later collaborate closely, in 1894.
 He had two daughters with Gertrude, Millia Crotty Davenport and Jane Davenport Harris di Tomasi.